 Put simply, the strategy we have adopted makes sure that we plan not only for next year's expenditure, but also for the years to come.
 The proposals before you tonight set the foundation for future budgets.

-The revised draft committee estimates put forward by the Policy, Resources and Finance Committee total £835,673 excluding the contribution we make each year to the operation of Yeovil Cemetery.
-After including this contribution, the proposed total precept for the Town amounts to £935,297 which equates to a 1.98% increase in the Town Council’s share of the Council Tax.
+The revised draft committee estimates put forward by the Policy, Resources and Finance Committee total £848,448 excluding the contribution we make each year to the operation of Yeovil Cemetery.
+After including this contribution, the proposed total precept for the Town amounts to £928,868.

-Bearing in mind the impact on the budget of items over which we and all other local authorities have no control - such as inflation, which is currently running at 2%, and fluctuations in interest rates (which affect the income we get from our investments) this is an extremely reasonable budget.
+Bearing in mind the impact on the budget of items over which we and all other local authorities have no control - such as inflation - and fluctuations in interest rates (which affect the income we get from our investments) this is an extremely reasonable budget.

 Buildings and Civic Matters Committee

-- Contributing just over £31,200 towards CCTV in Yeovil Town Centre.
+- Contributing almost £32,000 towards CCTV in Yeovil Town Centre.
 This not only helps to meet the ongoing operating costs of the system but also enables the equipment to be developed and upgraded in future years.
 Statistics continue to show that this is an effective tool in the prevention and detection of crime and anti-social behaviour in the Town Centre, and its provision is fully supported by the Police.

-- Allocating almost £22,000 to cover the costs of the Town Council operating the award-winning public toilets that were built four years ago in Peter Street – to replace those that were previously provided within the Quedam Shopping Centre.
-This budget also helps meet the costs of operating the Petters Way public toilets, which the Town Council took over from South Somerset District Council last September with the help of an interim grant.
+- Allocating almost £27,000 to cover the costs of the Town Council operating the award-winning public toilets that were built five years ago in Peter Street – to replace those that were previously provided within the Quedam Shopping Centre.
+This budget also helps meet the costs of operating the Petters Way public toilets, which the Town Council took over from South Somerset District Council in September 2013.

-- Setting aside almost £16,300 to help maintain and staff Monmouth Hall – which provides an important meeting place for a number of local organisations and accommodates a local library.
+- Setting aside just over £16,600 to help maintain and staff Monmouth Hall – which provides an important meeting place for a number of local organisations and accommodates a local library.
 In recent years we have undertaken works to install a disabled person’s toilet in the premises and created an enclosed play area.

 - Providing sponsorship for the Town Band at £3,000 which, in turn secures the Band’s support for the numerous civic functions and other engagements that the Town Council organises each year.

-- Setting aside just over £3,200 to meet the costs of maintaining and improving the Town Council’s offices in Union Street.
-In recent years, we have installed baby-changing facilities and a hearing induction loop in the Council Chamber, which is extensively used as a meeting room by a wide range of public organisations based in the Town many of whom will help meet the ongoing cost of its provision by making a reasonable contribution towards its facilities.
+- Setting aside £3,290 to meet the costs of maintaining and improving the Town Council’s offices in Union Street.
+In recent years, we have installed baby-changing facilities and a hearing induction loop in the Council Chamber, which is extensively used as a meeting room by a wide range of public organisations based in the Town many of whom now help to meet the ongoing cost of its provision by making a reasonable contribution towards its facilities.
+Charging for the use of this meeting room is expected to raise £1,390 in 2015/16.

-- Setting aside almost £5,000 for community safety initiatives such as the provision of lighting in unadopted highway areas, CCTV enhancements and other Town Centre security measures.
-In recent years, we used this budget to meet the costs of purchasing a snowplough and a grit spreader attachment that are fitted to a mini-tractor as required, and which proved their worth by keeping the footways and pedestrian precincts in the Town Centre clear of snow during last year’s severe wintry weather.
+- Setting aside just over £5,000 for community safety initiatives such as the provision of lighting in unadopted highway areas, CCTV enhancements and other Town Centre security measures.
+In recent years, we used this budget to meet the costs of purchasing a snowplough and a grit spreader attachment that are fitted to a mini-tractor as required, and which proved their worth by keeping the footways and pedestrian precincts in the Town Centre clear of snow in recent years during severe wintry weather.

 Grounds and General Maintenance Committee

-- Setting aside over £28,700 towards allotment maintenance, improvements, development and support.
+- Setting aside just under £25,000 towards allotment maintenance, improvements, development and support.
 In line with our participative approach to managing allotments, we are continuing to give plotholders a say on how this money is spent.
-In setting this year’s budget, we carried out a further review of the rents paid by our tenants and agreed to set them at a level which not only covers the proposed additional expenditure in 2014/15 but also achieves a more equitable balance between the cost of allotments to individual tenants and local council tax payers by reducing the level of subsidy from 62% to 50%.
-This ensures that tenants are now meeting an equal share of the costs of these facilities rather than just over a third.
+In setting this year’s budget, we carried out a further review of the rents paid by our tenants and took into consideration the rising cost of mains water.
+In line with a number of other local authorities, we agreed to introduce a system of recharging the cost of mains water and this change in approach, which gives tenants more control over these charges, has enabled us to keep this year’s increase in allotment rents to 1p per square metre.

-- Contributing over £11,700 towards the costs of employing a Play Officer as part of our commitment to managing and developing play facilities for young people across the Town.
+- Contributing almost £12,000 towards the costs of employing a Play Officer as part of our commitment to managing and developing play facilities for young people across the Town.
 This person ensures that play areas are regularly inspected and that safety issues are monitored and addressed.

-- Allocating almost £8,400 to help meet the costs of providing much needed holiday playschemes for young people living in the most deprived areas of the Town.
-This budget includes a contribution towards the proposed extension of the initiative to Yew Tree Park.
+- Allocating almost £8,600 to help meet the costs of providing much needed holiday playschemes for young people living in the most deprived areas of the Town.
+This budget includes a contribution towards the ongoing extension of the initiative to Yew Tree Park.

 Planning and Licensing Committee